KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/germany_the_soil_that_formed_me.md

 # GERMANY

-The Soil That Formed Me.
+The Soil That Forms.
-The Mind That Sharpened Me.
+The Mind That Sharpens.
-The Song That First Stirred Within Me.
+The Song That First Stirs Within.

-Germany is not merely the country of my birth.
+Germany is not merely a country of birth.

-It is a field of consciousness, an archetype, a resonant chamber of thought, that shaped me long before I had the words to understand what was being carved into me.
+It is a field of consciousness, an archetype, a resonant chamber of thought, that shapes a soul long before there are words to understand what was being carved into me.

 Germany is a place where language itself becomes